regaw-leinad/homebridge-winix-purifiers/README.md

 ## Configuration

 Before starting the configuration process, while not required, it's advisable to set up an alternate Winix account specifically for Homebridge use.
-This approach prevents the issue of being logged out from one service when logging into the other, as Winix restricts users to one active session at a time.
+This approach prevents the issue of being logged out of the Winix app when linking your account with Homebridge, as Winix restricts users to one active session at a time.

 ### Alternate Winix Account Setup for Homebridge

-1. **Create an Alternate Account**: If you're a Gmail user, simply append "+homebridge" to your current email ( e.g., `yourEmail+homebridge@gmail.com`).
-This modified email still routes to your primary inbox.
+1. **Create an Alternate Account**: This account will be used exclusively for Winix + Homebridge.
+If you're a Gmail user, simply create one with `+homebridge` added to your current email (e.g., `myEmail+homebridge@gmail.com`) - this modified email still routes to your primary inbox.
 2. **Device Sharing**: In your main Winix account within the app, go to `Device Settings` > `Device Sharing`, and add your alternate email.
 This shares control of your purifiers with the new account.
-3. **Update Filter Replacement Cycle (Optional)**: The alternate account's default setting is a 9-month filter replacement cycle.
+3. **Update Filter Replacement Cycle (Optional)**: In your alternate Winix account within the app, the default setting is a 9-month filter replacement cycle.
 It's important to adjust this to your preferred amount of months to ensure Homebridge displays an accurate timeline for filter life.
 Without this adjustment, Homebridge might indicate a filter change sooner/later than preferred.
-    - In the app, for each purifier, select the "Filter use life" tile, tap the settings gear in the top right, and set `Replacement Cycle` to your desired number of months.
+    - In the app under your alternate account, for each purifier, select the "Filter use life" tile, tap the settings gear in the top right, and set `Replacement Cycle` to your desired number of months.
+4. **Switch to Main Account**: In the Winix app, switch to your main account, if you are not already.
+If you are currently logged into your alternate account, log out and log back in with your main account.
-4. **Log Into Homebridge**: Use the new account's credentials for Homebridge.
+5. **Log Into Homebridge**: Use the new account's credentials for Homebridge.
 Your devices will now be stable in Homebridge, free from login conflicts with the Winix app.

 ### Homebridge Configuration UI